Huda Ammori: Palestine Action

-Woolwich April 2025 Activists from Palestine Action and Youth Demand.
+Woolwich April 2024 Activists from Palestine Action and Youth Demand.

 In 2020, Ammori co-founded the direct action group Palestine Action with Richard Barnard, modelled on Extinction Rebellion.
 She organised several protests against the manufacturers of arms for the Israeli military, especially company Elbit Systems.

-On 23 June 2025, following a protest at RAF Brize Norton, Home Secretary Yvette Cooper said she intended to declare Palestine Action a proscribed terrorist organisation, saying the protests at defence sites threatened national security.
+On 23 June 2025, following an attack that damaged two RAF aircraft at RAF Brize Norton, Home Secretary Yvette Cooper said she intended to declare Palestine Action a proscribed terrorist organisation, saying the protests at defence sites threatened national security.
 Lawyers for Palestine Action said the ban was unprecedented, as no protest organisation had ever been proscribed before under the Terrorism Act 2000.
 The government's proposal passed a vote on 30 June.

 On 5 July, the proscription came into effect.
 In response to the ban, Ammori said the government was "hugely overreaching", with penalties for carrying a placard starting from 14 days' imprisonment without charge.

 After Ammori launched a legal challenge to the ban, the government argued her appeal should not be heard by the courts as they had designed an alternative route of appeal within the legislation—their route would give her an appeal the following year.
 Judge Chamberlain rejected six of Ammori's requests, but he upheld that a judicial review was permitted.

 Ammori's case was the first time a group proscribed as a terrorist organisation had successfully made a challenge in a British court.
 The judge said the government's proscription of the group may create "considerable harm to the public interest" and to permitted political speech.